-

 Trusted Provider Network, LLC is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0654.

-Course meets the qualifications for hours of continuing education credit for LCSWs as required by the California Board of Behavioral Sciences.
-TPN.health is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs.
+TPN.health is approved by the California Association of Marriage and Family Therapists (Provider #1000101) to sponsor continuing education for LMFTs.
 TPN.health maintains responsibility for this program/course and its content.
+Course meets the qualifications for 1.5 hours of continuing education credit for LMFTs as required by the California Board of Behavioral Sciences.

 Trusted Provider Network, LLC is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0097.

-TPN.health is approved by the American Psychological Association to sponsor continuing education for psychologists.
-TPN.health maintains responsibility for this program and its content.
+TPN.health is approved by the California Association of Marriage and Family Therapists (Provider #1000101) to sponsor continuing education for LMFTs.
+TPN.health maintains responsibility for this program/course and its content.
+Course meets the qualifications for 1.5 hours of continuing education credit for LMFTs as required by the California Board of Behavioral Sciences.